dylanamiller/reinforce/README.md

-A simple and straightforward of REINFORCE on Cartpole from OpenAI gym.
+A simple and straightforward implementation of REINFORCE on Cartpole from OpenAI gym.